 The beach is huge and filled with so many amazing shells.
 Better than any shelling I have done anywhere else!

 You can also access this from a beach further up the road.
 It is marked but on the left hand side of the road if you are driving on the cape towards St Joseph Bay State Park – there are a bunch of big rocks and a small opening where you can see the water and the beach.
 You can park on the side of the road here and walk to the shipwreck from there.
 I would say it is about 1/2 a mile to the shipwreck from here.

 Where To Eat In Port St Joe

-There are a variety of great restaurants in the area.
+There are a variety of great Port St Joe restaurants.
 We highly recommend trying Oysters while you are here and any of the local caught fish.

 Uptown Raw Bar and Grill